aws-solutions/improving-forecast-accuracy-with-machine-learning/README.md

 To test the solution, or provide a demo - you can follow the synthetic data generation instructions in `source/synthetic/README.md` ([here](source/synthetic/README.md)).

-### Known issues
+## Known Issues

+- When running the solution in us-east-2, the AWS Glue Job may fail with a `KeyError`.
+When this occurs, forecasts will be generated, but the Amazon Athena/ AWS Glue table will not be generated to consolidate the input and forecast data.

 ***

-Copyright 2018-2020 Amazon.com, Inc. or its affiliates.
+Copyright 2020-2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.